-- 3.88.
+3.8386.
 The objective of notification is to provide initial information to the regulatory body that a person or organization is intending to operate a facility or conduct an activity.
-The regulatory body should utilize the information received in the notification process to update the register of sources, facilities and activities and to decide on the level of regulatory control to be applied. - 3.89.
+The regulatory body should utilize the information received in the notification process to update the register of sources, facilities and activities and to decide on the level of regulatory control to be applied.
+The notification should be reviewed and the regulatory body, if necessary, should inform the person or organization what further regulatory interactions will be required.

+3.8487.
 The objective of granting authorizations is for the regulatory body to establish effective regulatory control throughout the lifetime of a facility or activity in relation to safety.
-The authorization process should require assurance that the applicant can fulfill its safety obligations; demonstrate sufficient competence in its staff, where appropriate; and demonstrate adequate safety.
+The authorization process should require assurance that by the applicant that it can fulfill its comply with all safety obligations requirements. ; demonstrate sufficient competence in its staff, where appropriate; and demonstrate adequate safety.
 These aspects should be subject to suitable review and assessment by the regulatory body before the authorization is issued.
-In the granting an authorization for a facility or an activity, the regulatory body should consider whether to impose limits, conditions and controls on the authorized party's subsequent activities.
+In the granting of an authorization for a facility or an activity, the regulatory body should consider whether to impose limits, conditions and controls on the authorized party's subsequent activities.